 Credit: Nyao148

 The closest station to the Tokyo University of Agriculture campus is a student town.
-The shopping street in front of the station is full of Chinese restaurants and set menus, but there are also restaurants specialising in pak choi cuisine and organic crepe shops, where 90% of the customers are girls, and elementary school students on their way home from tutoring school enjoy eating crepes that cost over 500 yen each.
+The shopping street in front of the station is full of Chinese restaurants and set menus, but there are also restaurants specialising in pak choi cuisine and organic crepe shops.
+Ninety percent of the customers are girls, and elementary school students on their way home from tutoring school enjoy eating crepes that cost over 500 yen each, making it a unique spot in Setagaya.

 Chitose Funabashi 千歳船橋